david-obrien/styleguide/_docs/Content/14-numbers-and-money.html.md

 Do not use 0.xx million for numbers less than a million.
 Do not use 0.xx billion for numbers less than 1 billion Say '600,000' not 0.6 million.

+**Ages**

+Do not use hyphens in ages unless to avoid confusion, although it’s always best to write in a way that avoids ambiguity.
+For example, ‘a class of 15 16-year-old students took the A level course’ can be written as ‘15 students aged 16 took the A level course’.

 **Fractions, percentages and other maths**